1to3for5vi7ate9x/cartesia-poc/README.md

 DEFAULT_MODEL=rene
 ```

+You'll need:
-You'll need a Hugging Face token with read access to download models from the Hugging Face Hub.
+- A Hugging Face token with read access to download models from the Hugging Face Hub.
+- A Cartesia API key to access the Text-to-Speech service.
+You can obtain this key by registering at [Cartesia's developer portal](https://cartesia.ai/developers).

 ## Usage